Medical Records

 Medical records are available for 20 years after the patient's discharge or final treatment.
 To obtain a copy of a medical record, an authorization to release protected health information must be properly filled out.

-Do not upload/fax subpoenas or court orders; all subpoenas and court orders must be submitted to:
+Important: Do not upload or fax subpoenas or court orders.
+These must be mailed to:

 Beth Israel Deaconess Medical Center